go to homepage

 Published on: Sep 14, 2023

 This week, the instrument that will go on the Tanager-1 satellite was transferred from NASA’s Jet Propulsion Laboratory (JPL) to Planet Labs PBC (Planet)!
-This marks an exciting milestone in the development of the first of two satellites being developed and deployed through a first-of-its-kind public-private Coalition led by Carbon Mapper, a nonprofit with the mission to provide actionable and accessible methane and CO2 data to decision makers
+This marks an exciting milestone in the development of the first of two satellites being developed and deployed through a first-of-its-kind public-private Coalition led by Carbon Mapper, a nonprofit with the mission to provide actionable and accessible methane and CO2 data to decision makers.

 An imaging spectrometer, which will measure the greenhouse gases methane and carbon dioxide, sits integrated at NASA’s Jet Propulsion Laboratory in August, before shipment to the Bay Area.
 The instrument will be integrated into the Tanager-1 satellite over the next several months.
 Image Credit: NASA/JPL-Caltech